Pork shabu salad recipe and egg drop soup. Make the pork salad and use the remaining liquid from cooking pork slices as the soup stock.

 - red leaf lettuce (or any leafy salad)

 - tomatoes (optional)

 - English cucumber (optional)

-- Bring water to a boil in a sauce pan.
-When boiling, add sake.
+- Bring 3 cups of water to a boil in a medium saucepan.
+When boiling, add 1 Tbsp sake.

 - Hold a slice of meat with chopsticks and place it into the boiling water.

 - You can cook 2-3 slices of meat at a time.

 - When the meat changes color, transfer it to a paper towel to drain water.
 When you finish cooking all the meat, don’t discard this stock yet.
 We'll use it to make Egg Drop Soup.